Focus: Climate change and invertebrates

 Investigating the impacts of global climate and atmospheric change on terrestrial invertebrates is one of our key research areas.
 We use a diverse array of platforms including EucFACE and DRI-Grass in addition to conventional glasshouses and cabinets.

-Research highlights from the past year or so
+Research highlights from the past few years

 Full publication list also available

 Johnson, S. N., C. V. M. Barton, F. N. Biru, T. Islam, W. J. Mace, R. C. Rowe, and X. Cibils–Stewart.
 (2023).
 Elevated atmospheric CO2 suppresses silicon accumulation and exacerbates endophyte reductions in plant phosphorus.
 Functional Ecology, Online early, DOI: 10.1111/1365-2435.14342.